Liusef/TgStickerManager/README.md

 # TgStickerManager
+This project is no longer maintained.
+No preview or release versions will be made.
+To see the .NET version of the app that is still being updated go to [this repository](https://github.com/Liusef/TelegramStickerManager).

 A program to deal with @stickers on telegram so you don't have to

 # A Stupid Abstract Issue that I cannot explain